frederic-perez/AmE-dictionary/data/dictionary.md

 __kindred<sup>1</sup>__ _n_ :three::hammer:
 __kindred<sup>2</sup>__ _adj_ :three: __1__ Of the same ancestry or family: _kindred clans._ __2__ Having a similar or related origin, nature, or character: _kindred emotions._
 __kine__ _n_
-__king of the hill__ _idiom_ :two: The most powerful, successful, or authoritative person in a group or organization _After years of slowly moving up the ranks, Joe finally became king of the hill in his office._
+__king of the hill__ _idiom_ :three: The most powerful, successful, or authoritative person in a group or organization _After years of slowly moving up the ranks, Joe finally became king of the hill in his office._
 __kingdom come__ _n_ _informal_ :two: __1__ The next world: _a bomb that could blow us to kingdom come._ __2__ The end of time: _You can complain till kingdom come, but it won’t help._
 __kingfisher__ _n_
 __kink__ _n_ :four::hammer (kinks) _I was getting the kinks out._